siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 * Failure of one more more nodes does not cause the system to crash.

-We note that our definition of a "distributed system" can applies equally well to computing and software developmenf if we replace node with "machine" for execution and "human" for software development.
+We note that our definition of a "distributed system" can applies equally well to computing and software development if we replace node with "machine" for execution and "human" for software development.

 The table below summarizes the properties of current state of the art